parkerf23/A03/README.md

 6. When you **commit** and **push** your **repository** to either client you will be merging the updated repostiory with the old one, creating new **merged** file.

+7. You can also use the **clone** function just incase you wanted to save a copy of your project at a specific instance.
+This is an ideal function when working on a project with others just incase an issues occurs.